 Want to Learn More?

-The associate of science degree in network administration is a composed of a combination of courses that provide entry-level skills in areas such as network design and administration and network configuration.
+The associate of science degree in network administration is a composed of a combination of courses that provide entry-level qualities and skills in areas such as network design and administration and network configuration.
 The course work emphasizes Windows and A+ training.
 This program is designed to prepare graduates for entry-level employment in network administration.

 Earning a degree in network administration from FTC is your first step toward a great new career in this exciting technological field.
 It’s up to you, though, to ensure that you practice and develop the important skills needed to impress future employers and get that dream job.
 Let our educators and professionals in network administration help you get there.